-This tutorial is part of a series on building a subscriber list to promote your products and services and grow your business online!
-Subscribe to our FREE content creation course for more information, tips, methods, and strategies on ways to create valuable content for your newsletter subscribers.
+This tutorial is part of a series on building a subscriber list to market your products and services and grow your business online!
+Subscribe to our FREE content creation course for more information, tips, methods, and strategies on ways to create great content for your newsletter subscribers.

 Email Marketing With WordPress – Using Autoresponders